sharon-leshan/fullstack-banking-app/README.md

 ### start the app using `yarn start` command

+### Go to the server folder and do the necessary setups

 ## Lessons covered

 - How to work with PostgreSQL database from Node.js